xonixx/xonixx.github.io/gc_less_java.md

 ### Python-like hashtable implementation

-While doing these experiments I was lucky enough to meet [this article](https://www.fluentpython.com/extra/internals-of-sets-and-dicts/).
+While doing these experiments I was lucky enough to meet this article: [Internals of sets and dicts](https://www.fluentpython.com/extra/internals-of-sets-and-dicts/).
 It describes the implementation details of sets and maps in the latest Python.

 It appears, that the map algorithm in Python doesn't use many allocations, instead it allocates one piece of memory and distributes the key, value, hashes data in it.
 When collection grows, it re-allocates this continuous piece of memory and re-distributes the data.
 This is exactly what we need!